semaphoreci/docs/language-go_5bdc5b272c7d3a01757abb91.md

             - cache store v1-deps-$(checksum Gopkg.lock) vendor
 </code></pre>

-After that you can reuse that case as follows:
+After that you can reuse that cache as follows:

 <pre><code class="language-yaml">
 blocks: